Ultrasound Technician Certification

 The EMT certification builds on the BLS certification, providing additional training in life-saving skills.
 This certification can help sonographers improve their hiring profile.
 It demonstrates a greater capacity to handle emergencies in certain settings, such as a trauma center or an outpatient clinic.

-Questions Students Ask About Ultrasound Technician Certifications
+Frequently Asked Questions About Ultrasound Technician Certifications